Qualified Immunity: How Does It Work?

-No. Until 1967, government officials were strictly liable for constitutional violations, even if they were following laws that turned out to be unconstitutional.
+No. Until 1967, government workers were strictly liable for constitutional violations, even if they were following laws that turned out to be unconstitutional.
 Police departments had no trouble balancing the duties of policing with the restrictions of the Constitution.

 Shouldn’t police be entitled to make reasonable mistakes in difficult situations?

-Yes.
-But the Constitution already addresses that concern without the need for qualified immunity.
+Yes, but the Constitution already addresses that concern without the need for qualified immunity.
 Most constitutional claims against police are brought under the Fourth Amendment, which prohibits only unreasonable searches, seizures, and force.
 Check out this statement from the Supreme Court: “The calculus of reasonableness must embody allowance for the fact that police officers are often forced to make split-second judgments—in circumstances that are tense, uncertain, and rapidly evolving—about the amount of force that is necessary in a particular situation.”
-So, an officer’s reasonableness—which is considered based on the circumstances he faces in any given situation—is already a buffer against unwarranted lawsuits.
+So, an officer’s reasonableness—which is considered based on the circumstances he faces in any given situation—already provides leeway in police interactions.
 Since the Constitution already prescribes an appropriate standard, the additional obstacle that qualified immunity presents only frustrates the Constitution’s proper operation.

 What would ending qualified immunity accomplish?

-First, it would return the Constitution to its proper place as a limit on government actions by making it possible for individuals to obtain remedies for violations of constitutional rights.
+First, it would return the Constitution to its proper place as a limit on government actions by making it possible for individuals to enforce the Constitution against government workers.
 Second, it would change structural incentives for governments at all levels, encouraging them to take more responsibility for the actions of their employees.
 Since the government’s insurance company almost always pays the bill when an officer is found personally liable for violating someone’s rights, if qualified immunity is removed, governments would be forced to pay higher premiums, unless they took an active role in reducing civil and constitutional rights violations.
 For police, this might include providing de-escalation training and instituting robust use-of-force policies.
-In other words, a world without qualified immunity would mean a world where governments have a stake in making sure their employees follow the Constitution.
+In other words, a world without qualified immunity would mean a world where the government has a stake in making sure its employees follow the Constitution.

 Are there intermediate steps that could be taken short of ending qualified immunity altogether?

 Yes.
-Although the Institute for Justice favors removing qualified immunity entirely, a much more reasonable standard would be the one the U.S. Supreme Court adopted in 1967, which granted officials a general defense of good faith and reasonableness.
+Although the Institute for Justice favors removing qualified immunity entirely, it would also help if the Court were to revert back to the good faith standard it adopted in 1967, which granted officials a general defense of good faith and reasonableness.
 Under that standard, at least intentional and obvious constitutional violations would not be protected.
-This middle group would eliminate many of the problems created by the impossibly specific “clearly established” requirement and allow courts to evaluate claims based on the standard of a reasonable person, instead of by the standard of a person with an encyclopedic knowledge of all appellate and Supreme Court decisions but zero knowledge of anything else (e.g., whether police stealing money is an “unreasonable seizure” or whether it’s acceptable for a police officer to fire his gun into a yard full of children to shoot a non-threatening dog).
+This middle position would eliminate many of the problems created by the impossibly specific “clearly established” requirement and allow courts to evaluate claims based on the standard of a reasonable person, instead of by the standard of a person with an encyclopedic knowledge of all appellate and Supreme Court decisions but zero knowledge of anything else (e.g., whether police stealing money is an “unreasonable seizure” or whether it’s acceptable for a police officer to fire his gun into a yard full of children to shoot a non-threatening dog).